Philosophy of Science and Research Methods (MEE125)

 Method of work

-Lectures, workshops, assignments, group work.
+Lectures, discussions, assignments, and group work.

 Overlapping courses